yucheols/ENMs_In_R/tutorials/tutorial_2.md

 2) Open RStudio and navigate to "File > New Project"
 3) Select "New Directory > New Project"
 4) Set the project name to "ENMs_Workshop_2024"
 5) Now you will be working within this directory for this workshop.

+#### But if you download this repository directly, you don't need to go throguh these setup steps because all the codes and data will be in the downloaded repository!

 ## Part 1.
 Load packages and prepare environmental data